Which is the best juicer to buy?

 If you are not ready to spend that amount on a juicer, we have a few affordable cold press juicers available.
-We highly recommend the Samson 6 in 1 juicer and the kuvings B1700 as more affordable options.
-If you are looking for a juicer under R4000 then the Greenis Twin Star juicer is an excellent choice - I have tested it thoroughly and it makes excellent quality juice.
+If you are looking for a juicer under R5000 then the Kuvings B1700 Slow Juicer is currently the best option available.

 Take a look at our Best Juicers Under R5000.

 Why are you juicing and what are you going to juice?

 People juice for different reasons.
 Some people just want to improve their overall health, some people are battling disease such as cancer and diabetes, some want to lose weight and others want to sneak greens into their kids diets.